 Tooth decay can set in as soon as your child develops their first tooth.
 A CDC report showed that as many as 40% of children will develop some form of tooth decay before they reach kindergarten.
 And that decay can have a long-term effect on the health of their teeth and gums.

 After children have stopped growing, it can be difficult to get crooked teeth back in order.
 The process is likely to be more difficult, longer and more uncomfortable for the patient than if the problems are taken care of early in life.
 That’s why there’s no better time to fix misaligned or crooked teeth than when your child is still growing.
 As soon as their teeth show signs of these problems, we can begin early to guide their teeth into the correct position.

 Giving your child’s teeth the care they deserve sets them up for dental success in the future by introducing good dental hygiene habits and preventing problems from getting worse as their teeth age.
-If you have any questions about how to give your child the best dental care possible or would like to set up an appointment, give us a call at (904) 441-5908 for Normandy Dentistry or (904) 569-6131 for Lakewood Dentistry.
+If you have any questions about how to give your child the best dental care possible or would like to set up an appointment, give one of our three locations a call.
 Begin proper dental care as soon as your child’s first tooth shows up and you’ll put them on the road to a healthy, beautiful smile all their lives.How Much Toothpaste to Use

 What are Dental Sealants and are They Worth It?